julianchurchill/text-adventure/README.md

 - [UI] Parchment background (from http://www.myfreetextures.com/worn-parchment-paper-2)
   - Added higher res background parchment image
 - [UI] Full width action buttons
+- [UI] HTML can be embedded in text descriptions and action messages.
+Not all HTML tags are supported.
+Supported HTML tags by this method on android can be found here: http://commonsware.com/blog/Android/2010/05/26/html-tags-supported-by-textview.html
+  - HTML tag support in any description or text resultant from an action
+  - Images are automatically centered

 - [BUG] Order of exits can be confusing - reordered to this {North, West, East, South}
 - [BUG] Double new lines appear before and after talk phrases are printed